 What is the Sneaker Exchange?

-Secondary students receive vouchers that are redeemable for a new pair of sneakers.
-School coordinators help to identify children in need using the Free and Reduced Lunch Report.
+Students receive vouchers that are redeemable for a new pair of sneakers.
+School coordinators will identify children in need using the Free and Reduced Lunch Report.

 Who are the benefactors & participants?

-The program is supported entirely through private donations and grants.
+The program is funded entirely through private donations and grants.

 How does the Ed Foundation participate?